-The College has available a limited number of scholarships for students in Electrical Engineering Technology, Architecture, and College Parallel programs.
+The College has available a limited number of scholarships for students in both occupational-technical and College Parallel programs.
 These awards are made based upon a combination of a student's financial need and potential to maintain at least a "C" average.